Alorencatto/study-airflow-dag-authoring/notes/4_advanced_concepts.md

 - eg. FileSensor, DateTimeSensor, SqlSensor
 - for DateTimeSensor meaningfull arguments
     - target_time - timedalta, can be templated
-    - poke_interval - the time it will retry
+    - poke_interval - the time it will retry.
+Time that airflow will check if condition is true.
     - mode
         - poke every poke_interval - will block a worker slot
-        - reschedule - will not block a worker set
+        - reschedule - will not block a worker set.
+Clean worker slot (BEST PRATICE FOR MANAGING RESOURCES)
     - timeout = 7days - this default value can ba bad - available for Sensors
+        - Time the sensor waits for a true condition, otherwise it results in a timeout
         - you should define a better suited timeout
         - used with soft_fail=True - will skip the task on timeout
+        - soft_fail=True -> Instead of failing, it results in skip
+        - != execution_timeout (timeout for operator)
     - execution_timeout - this doesn't have a default value - available for all Operators
     - exponential_backoff=True - will increase exponentially the waiting period
+        - Works in http sensor, for example
 - ! always define a timeout

 ## Timeouts
 - can be defined at the DAG level with - dagrun_timeout